Wuziyi616/SlotDiffusion/README.md

 This is the official PyTorch implementation for paper: [SlotDiffusion: Unsupervised Object-Centric Learning with Diffusion Models]().
 The code contains:

--   SOTA unsupervised object-centric models, Slot Attention, SAVi, STEVE, and **SlotDiffusion**
+-   SOTA unsupervised object-centric models, Slot Attention, SAVi, SLATE, STEVE, and **SlotDiffusion**
--   Object segmentation, image/video reconstruction, compositional generation on 6 datasets
+-   Unsupervised object segmentation, image/video reconstruction, compositional generation on 6 datasets
 -   Video prediction and VQA on Physion dataset
 -   Scale up to real-world datasets: PASCAL VOC and COCO

 ## Update

--   2023.5.14: Initial code release!
+-   2023.5.24: Initial code release!

 ## Installation